Frequently Asked Questions

-A: Children and adults diagnosed with fluid in the middle ear, airplane passengers or scuba divers who have problems adjusting to changes in elevation, persons with Eustachian Tube Dysfunction or Otitis Media with Effusion.
+A: Suitable for adults and children 4+ (with adult supervision) diagnosed with fluid in the middle ear, airplane passengers or scuba divers who have problems adjusting to changes in elevation, persons with Eustachian Tube Dysfunction or Otitis Media with Effusion.

-If condition does not improve, consult your healthcare professional.
+If the condition does not improve, consult your healthcare professional.

 Each EarPopper includes a printed instruction leaflet (IFU), individuals should read in full before using or commencing treatment.
 Click Here to view a PDF version.

 A LICENSED PHYSICIAN SHOULD BE CONSULTED PRIOR TO USE.